Active Substance: idursulfase

-Elaprase must not be used in people who have had a severe or life-threatening allergic (anaphylactic) reactions to idursulfase or any of the other ingredients if their allergy is not controllable.
+Elaprase must not be used in people who have had a severe or life-threatening allergic (anaphylactic) reaction to idursulfase or any of the other ingredients if their allergy is not controllable.
 If given to patients who have had severe allergic reactions in the past, Elaprase should be used with caution, and trained staff and equipment for emergency resuscitation should be available during infusion.

 Why has Elaprase been approved?

 The CHMP concluded that the improvements shown in the study, even if limited, represent a clinical benefit in the treatment of Hunter syndrome.
 The Committee decided that Elaprase’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Elaprase has been authorised under ‘exceptional circumstances’.
 This means that because Hunter syndrome is rare, it has not been possible to obtain complete information about Elaprase.
 Every year, the European Medicines Agency will review any new information that may become available and this summary will be updated as necessary.

 The company that markets Elaprase will investigate the long-term effects of the medicine, particularly on the lungs, the heart and the blood vessels, and whether the body produces antibodies that could affect the medicine’s safety and effectiveness.